 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
-Except for U.S. Government securities, the pools' fixed income instruments have credit risk as measured by NRSRO ratings.
+Except for U.S. Government securities, the pools fixed income instruments have credit risk as measured by NRSRO ratings.
 Credit risk is contemplated for each individual portfolio in the IPS.
 Credit risk is managed by constraining portfolio purchases around investment grade NRSRO ratings as appropriate.
 The U.S. Government guarantees its securities directly or indirectly.
 Obligations of the U.S. Government or obligations explicitly guaranteed by the U.S. Government are not considered to have credit risk and do not require disclosure of credit risk.
-Please refer to Note 3 - Summary of Investment Policy - Legal and Contractual Provisions for further detail.
+Refer to Note 3 - Summary of Investment Policy - Legal and Contractual Provisions for further detail.

-As a matter of STIP investment policy, board fixed income investment staff can only purchase securities from a pre-approved "Approved Issuer" list.
+As a matter of STIP investment policy, the Board's fixed income investment staff can only purchase securities from a pre-approved "Approved Issuer" list.
 By STIP policy, permitted money market investments include only SEC registered 2a-7 Institutional Money Market Funds that are considered "US Treasury" or "US Government" money market mutual funds according to the SEC regulations or short-term investment vehicle available through the custodial bank.
-As of June 30th, all the STIP money market investments were in US Governmental Money Markets.
-The Board determined that there was no significant credit quality risk associated with the cash equivalents as of June 30th and has not suffered a loss event as of the audit opinion date on the cash equivalents as of June 30th.
-NRSRO provides the credit ratings presented in the following tables.
+As of June 30th, all the STIP money market investments were in US Governmental Money Markets and \$50 million was held on deposit in a short-term investment vehicle available through the custodial bank.
+NRSRO provides the credit ratings presented in the following table.

-STIP Cash Equivalent Credit Quality Ratings as of June 30, 2019 (in thousands)
+STIP Cash Equivalent Credit Quality Rating (in thousands) gs as of June 30, 2020

+Credit

+Total Cash Quality

-Cash Equivalent Investment Type - otal Cash Juivalents Credit Quality Rating
+Cash Equivalent Investment Type Equivalents Rating

-Treasuries \$ 310,466 A-1+

-Agency or Government Related 356,614 A-1+
+Agency or Government Related 121,655 A-1+

-Asset Backed Commercial Paper 1,116,921
+Asset Backed Commercial Paper 1,508,483 A-1+

 Corporate:

-Commercial Paper 189,596 A-1+
+Commercial Paper 385,100 A-1+

-Certificates of Deposit 21,501 A-1+
+Certificates of Deposit 43,029 A-1+

-Total Cash Equivalent Held at Custodial Bank \$ 1,995,098
+Total Cash Equivalent Held at Custodial Bank \$ 2,058,267